 Depending on which veins are involved, your doctor may request ultrasound imaging on the veins in your legs.
 Ultrasound is a painless procedure that uses sound waves to produce images of structures inside the body.

 The day before

-For 24 hours before the procedure, avoid shaving or applying any lotion to your legs.
+Before the procedure, avoid shaving or applying any lotion to your legs.
+(Don't shave or use lotion after the procedure until the injection site is healed either.)
 Wear loose, comfortable clothing to your appointment.
 You might even consider wearing a pair of shorts so that your legs are exposed.

 What you can expect

 Sclerotherapy is typically done in your doctor's office and doesn't require anesthesia.
 It generally takes less than an hour to complete.

 For the procedure, you'll lie on your back with your legs slightly elevated.
 After cleansing the area to be treated with alcohol, your doctor will use a fine needle to slowly insert a solution into the appropriate vein.

 The solution, usually in liquid form, works by irritating the lining of the vein, causing it to swell shut and block the flow of blood.
 Some solutions contain a local anesthetic called lidocaine.